Soaring prices spark Australia gold rush for new generation of fortune hunters

 "You're not guaranteed to find anything.
 But you're not going to find anything at all if you don't look."

-Alongside Codan’s communications division, strong detector sales in its home market of Australia as well as in Africa and the Americas have helped double the firm’s share price in 2025.
+Alongside Codan's communications division, strong detector sales in its home market of Australia as well as in Africa and the Americas have helped double the firm's share price this year.

-In Africa, demand may be led by artisanal miners working in cooperatives to improve their standard of living, Mr Harvey said.

 Behind the success is a push by Codan's team of engineers to improve technology to cut down on background noise so detectorists can focus on the gold, he said.